 The Direct Readout Laboratory at NASA GSFC has developed a software application named RT-STPS (Real-Time Software Telemetry Processing System), which synchronizes the data, performs PN and RS decoding and packet reassembly, and writes the output in PDS format.
 This package is know to be compatible with Level 0 PDS files created by RT-STPS.
 In addition, many X-band ground station vendors supply processing hardware and/or software that creates compatible Level 0 files.

-AIRS_README.txt file for instructions on
+Please see the README file for instructions on

 installing and running the package.
 If you are unable to download the package